tomcritchlow/tomcritchlow.github.io/_posts/2019-02-12-annotations.md

 *Update 4: Interesting usage of annotations as a way to make certain audiences feel included: [https://twitter.com/frankshyong/status/1097986781503516672](https://twitter.com/frankshyong/status/1097986781503516672)*

+--

+*Update 5: I realize now that I forgot to explain in this essay why annotations are important and interesting.
+To fall in love with marginalia and notes-on-texts check out Austin Kleon's [reading with a pencil](https://austinkleon.com/2018/08/30/reading-with-a-pencil/) post*

 <script type="application/json" class="js-hypothesis-config">
   {
     "openSidebar": false,